 AI could ‘kill many humans’ within two years, says Sunak adviser

-Warning comes as Sunak prepares to persuade Joe Biden of his ‘grand plan’ to control artificial intelligence
+Stark warning comes as Rishi Sunak prepares to persuade Joe Biden of ‘grand plan’ to control artificial intelligence

 Artificial intelligence (AI) could become powerful enough to “kill many humans” in only two years’ time, according to Rishi Sunak’s adviser on the technology.